getsentry/sentry-javascript/docs/integrations/react.rst

         <p> This content won't unmount when Widget throws. </p>
     </div>

-One important thing to note about the behavior of error boundaries in development mode is that React will the rethrow errors they catch.
+One important thing to note about the behavior of error boundaries in development mode is that React will rethrow errors they catch.
 This will result in errors being reported twice to Sentry with the above setup, but this won't occur in your production build.

 Read more about error boundaries `in this blog post <https://blog.sentry.io/2017/09/28/react-16-error-boundaries>`_.